cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 - sewage_tileset_iri
 - sewage_tileset_name

 **Note that this will be ignored if there are no root contents or a `building.glb` is generated.
-When there is a `building.glb`, the corresponding building instance and name in the Knowledge Graph will take precedence.*
+When there is a `building.glb`, the corresponding building instance and name in the Knowledge Graph will take precedence.
+If the building name is NOT available, NO name will be appended to the tileset.
+Please check the [Ifc2OntoBim agent's documentation](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/Ifc2OntoBIMAgent) to add the building name.*

 If you are deploying this on the stack, ensure that your `properties.yaml` and IFC file is placed at the corresponding bind mount location.
 A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack, desired namespaces, and optional IRIs or names.